-The Energy Data Taskforce has been created to advise Government, Ofgem and industry on how to unlock value from data within the energy system to deliver greater competition, drive innovation in new products, services and business models, and ultimately produce a more efficient, cost-effective and that works for consumers.
+The Energy Data Taskforce has been created to advise Government, Ofgem and industry on how to unlock value from data within the UK energy system to deliver greater competition, drive innovation in new products, services and business models, and ultimately produce a more efficient, cost-effective energy system that works for consumers.

 Established by the Department for Business, Energy and Industrial Strategy, Ofgem and Innovate UK, the Energy Data Taskforce will be run by Energy Systems Catapult and chaired by Laura Sandys, who last year authored the ReShaping Regulation report stressing the value of data in transforming the energy system.

-This is in line with the Government’s Industrial Strategy, Clean Growth Strategy and the Smart Systems and Flexibility Plan that set out the importance of data and artificial intelligence to a low carbon, flexible and affordable energy system.
+This is in line with the Government’s Industrial Strategy, Clean Growth Strategy and the Smart Systems and Flexibility Plan that set out the importance of data and artificial intelligence to a low carbon, flexible, affordable and modern digitalised energy system.

 The main areas of interest for the Energy Data Taskforce to consider will be: